nemethxmark/book_rental_app/README.md

 Once it composed, the backend can be reached from your browser at 0.0.0.0:8000.

 If the backend up and running, the frontend part can be started.
-For that, [NodeJS and NPM](https://kinsta.com/blog/how-to-install-node-js/) are both need to be installed (dockerizing it is planned)
+For that, [NodeJS and NPM](https://kinsta.com/blog/how-to-install-node-js/) are both need to be installed (dockerizing it is planned).

 ```bash
 cd frontend/fronted